jupyterhub/the-littlest-jupyterhub/docs/howto/resource-estimation.rst

     Server CPU Recommended = (Maximum concurrent users \times Maximum CPU usage per user) + 0.2

-The ``0.2`` is overhead for TLJH and related services. **Server CPU Recommended** is the amount of CPU the server you aquire should have.
+The ``0.2`` is overhead for TLJH and related services. **Server CPU Recommended** is the amount of CPU the server you acquire should have.
 We recommend using the same process used to estimate Memory required for estimating CPU required.

 Disk space